How Many Workers Died Building The Golden Gate Bridge

 Public Perception and Awareness

 Public perception of the Golden Gate Bridge is evolving to encompass a deeper understanding of its history, including the sacrifices made by the workers who built it.
-Increased awareness of the human cost of the project has led to a greater appreciation of the bridge's significance.
+So increased awareness of the human cost of the project has led to a greater appreciation of the bridge's significance.
 This growing awareness is reflected in educational programs, museum exhibits, and media coverage that highlight the workers' stories.

 Ongoing Research and Documentation